cheery/vkstruct/README.md

 ## Usage

 To generate bindings with vkstruct, you need my other project chartparser.
-You can obtain it in http://github.com/cheery/chartparser
+You can obtain it in http://github.com/cheery/chartparser And you need beautifulsoup4 to parse the `.xml`.

 The generated python bindings work as promised, but they are not polished.
 I made them to prototype bindings for http://leverlanguage.com/